+PR115A Document P Preparation: Formatting (CCR, CCRPS)

+PR115B Document P Preparation: Speaker Identification (CCR, CCRPS)

+Part A: Formatting 2.0 C redits

+Part B: Speaker Identification1.5 Credits

+Total 3.5 C redits
-PR115A Document Pre paration: Formatting (CCR, CCRPS) PR115B Document Pre paration: Speaker Identification (CCR, CCRPS) Part A: Format ting 2.0 Credits Part B: Speake r Identification 1.5 Credits Total 3.5 Credits Duration: 6 weeks (A and B) Prerequisite: CR201, CR202, or equivalent • ic foundation in multiple-speaker identification and • • • • outh Coast College, according to the Minimum Transc • • egulations.
-The course includes multi-voice practice • introduction to o the light board and speaker identification; transcription techniques, including spelling.

-introduction to the light board and speaker identification; transcription techniques, including spelling, basic punctuation, hyphenation, and proofreading.
+Duration: 6 weeks (A and B)

+Prerequisite: CR201, CR202, or equivalent

+These courses provide a basic foundation in multiple-speaker identification and in preparation of transcripts for test-taking at South Coast College, according to the Minimum Transcript Requirements mandated in the Code of Regulations.
+The course includes multi-voice practice using software; introduction to the lightboard and speaker identification; transcription techniques, including spelling, basic punctuation, hyphenation, and proofreading.
 The production of professional-quality work is emphasized.
 Skill building techniques are also presented.
 Students must have a typing skill of 30 wpm to complete this class.